Cultural conservatism: Against

-Opponents argue that cultural conservatism is detrimental to cultural diversity.
+Opponents argue that cultural conservatism harms cultural diversity.
 They criticize cultural conservatism for promoting cultural intolerance, creating narrow ethnocentric mindsets, and stifling self-expression.
 Opponents cite numerous historical atrocities that originated from extreme forms of cultural conservatism, such as racism, genocide, ethnic cleansing, colonialism, and racial segregation.
 They claim that cultural assimilation leads to the marginalization of minorities who do not conform to the dominant culture.

 Opponents have supported multiculturalism, believing it creates a more diverse and tolerant society.
 They claim it helps people of the ethnic majority to learn more about other cultures, adapt better to social change, and be more tolerant of diversity.
 They also believe multiculturalism brings more attention to the historical accomplishments of other ethnic groups, which had been neglected in past times.
 Support for immigration is also a common stance among opponents of cultural conservatism, who argue that it enriches society by contributing diverse new ideas.
-In some cases the art, music, food, or clothing of the immigrants are adopted by the dominant culture.
+In some cases, the art, music, food, or clothing of the immigrants are adopted by the dominant culture.

 By country

 Australia

-In 2006 the Australian Government proposed to introduce a compulsory citizenship test which would assess English skills and knowledge of Australian values.
+In 2006, the Australian Government proposed to introduce a compulsory citizenship test which would assess English skills and knowledge of Australian values.
 This sparked a debate over cultural conservatism in Australia.
 Andrew Robb told a conference that some Australians worried that interest groups had transformed multiculturalism into a philosophy that put "allegiances to original culture ahead of national loyalty, a philosophy which fosters separate development, a federation of ethnic cultures, not one community."

 The One Nation Party is a conservative political party that opposes multiculturalism, calling it "a threat to the very basis of the Australian culture, identity and shared values."